vantage-sh/docs.vantage.sh/docs/connecting_gcp.md

 ---
 id: connecting_gcp
-title: Set Up Google Cloud
+title: Google Cloud
 description: This page walks through how to connect your GCP account to Vantage.
 keywords:
   - GCP
   - Google Cloud Platform
 ---

-# Set Up Google Cloud
+# Google Cloud

 Vantage uses a [service account](https://cloud.google.com/iam/docs/service-accounts) to integrate with your GCP account.
 The service account is generated on a per-customer basis.
 Vantage requests extremely basic and limited permissions for GCP.
 During the integration process, you will grant the service account access _only_ to the specific BigQuery dataset that contains your billing data.